Skip to Main Content

 What does a drone operator do on a film set?

-A drone operator pilots unmanned aerial vehicles to capture aerial cinematography for film and television productions.
-They work with the director and cinematographer to plan and execute aerial shots, managing flight paths, camera settings, and safety protocols to deliver smooth, cinematic footage from above.
+A drone operator flies unmanned aircraft to capture aerial cinematography for film and television shoots.
+They plan and fly the shots with the director and cinematographer.
+They handle flight paths, camera settings, and safety steps to deliver smooth, cinematic footage from above.

 What skills should a drone operator have?